IgneGec/Python_Notes/README.md

-`#`Project name: 'How Much Do Women's Shoes Cost?'
+    #Project: 'How Much Do Women's Shoes Cost?'

 Goal: It is my first project with python.
 The main purpose is to learn new skills.